gmc-code/PC-app-development/docs/tkinter_apps/tk_temperature_converter.rst

 .. image:: images/tk_temperature_converter.png
     :scale: 67%

-| This code outputs Celsius temperature by converting the fahrenheit value entered by the user.
+| This code converts Fahrenheit to Celsius.
 | This code creates a simple GUI application using the Tkinter library.
 | It displays a window with Label, Entry, Text and Button widgets
-| The ``mainloop`` function starts the main event loop for the window, allowing it to respond to user interactions.

 ----